 But there’s a simple secret that eases the pain of these mundane duties and can even (hard as this may be to believe) transform them into enjoyable times of connection.

 The secret for enlisting our children’s cooperation is the same for all aspects of successful parenting: respect.
 Newborns, infants, toddlers, preschoolers — people of all ages — want to be engaged with, included and invited to participate rather than have things done to them.
-Who can blame us?
+Who can blame them?

 Here are some key ways to offer respect: